Zoledronic Acid (Zometa®)

 - Check your teeth and gums in a mirror daily for any sores, swelling, loose teeth, pain or numbness, or other changes and report these to your dentist or oncology team immediately.

-The infusion can cause a reaction that occurs within 3 days of the infusion and may cause chills, fever and muscle aches.
+- Acute Reaction: The infusion can cause a reaction that occurs within 3 days of the infusion and may cause chills, fever and muscle aches.
 Prior to taking any medications, check with your healthcare provider as these can also be signs of infection.
 If you are able to take anti-inflammatory medications, such as ibuprofen (Motrin) and naproxen (Aleve), they may be helpful in treating these side effects.
 Reactions are most common during or shortly after the first infusion, but not after subsequent doses.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication.